Logandros/aztral-airlines/README.md

 # aztral-airlines
 SQL Script to add Teleporter with options in every major city

-Sorce originally from Rochet2 -
+Source originally from Rochet2 -

 Converted and expanded upon for use with AzerothCore

-Original Hype Girl
+Original Hype Girl Stuff

 Portal Master is a teleporter NPC for 3.3.5a.
 It has 130+ teleports including all zones in wow.
 Portal Master was created with blizzlike feeling and usability in mind.